Intro

 IPython [17:16]

-As far as executing code, Quarto uses knitr as the engine for R, but for Python, Quarto natively executes Python code with Jupyter kernels such as IPython, although you could define what other type of kernels you want to use.
+as the engine for R, but for Python, Quarto natively executes Python code with Jupyter kernels such as IPython, although you could define what other type of kernels you want to use.
 So the indicated or whatever the default Python kernel that is found or bound automatically is used whenever Python code chunks are present.
 And you can even define a specific kernel via the YAML header.
-So for this one, I’m using Jupyter.
-I’m explicitly saying, hey, use a Jupyter kernel and use this Python three kernel that has these specific packages that are alongside with it and again, because Quarto is a command line tool, you can even use it from within, say, a virtual environment that you’ve created to isolate your project specific libraries for that document.

 IPython then goes through and executes all the Python code, transmits it to the output plain text, the graphics, the markdown, HTML, whatever output is necessary, and then Quarto bundles it all up into an output document or whatever resource you’re creating.
 And then for these interactive sessions where you’re kind of stepping through your code interactively, like, say, in Visual Studio Code or RStudio, Quarto actually keeps the Jupyter kernel resident in the background as a daemon to mitigate the startup time.